 Hi MRL friends!
-It’s Angie from Knick of Time, and it’s good to be back again this month with a tutorial to make rustic display for family keepsakes.
+It's Angie from Knick of Time, and it's good to be back again this month with a tutorial to make rustic display for old tools that are family keepsakes.

 First, I created a basic frame with pallet wood, like the one I made for my Framed Feed Bag.